-No commercial fisheries occur in the Arctic Management Area except for fisheries that occur solely in State waters, as described above.
-Coastal communities in the Arctic Management Area may have residents that participate in fisheries, primarily for subsistence or personal use, and some fish are harvested through recreational use.
+No commercial fisheries occur in the Arctic Management Area except for fisheries that occur solely in state waters, as described above.
+Coastal communities in the Arctic Management Area may have residents that participate in fisheries, primarily for subsistence or personal use, with some fish harvested through recreational use.
 These fisheries are almost exclusively in inland lakes and streams, or along the coast or in river delta waters, and thus would be under management authority of the State of Alaska.
-Regional commerce centers are in Barrow and Kotzebue, where government, commerce, and transportation support for regional communities are located.
+Barrow and Kotzebue are regional commerce centers where government, commerce, and transportation support for regional communities are located.
 Fish resource surveys and harvest monitoring are generally managed from either Barrow or Kotzebue.
-The North Slope Borough maintains an extensive and multifaceted fish and wildlife research and management group, the Division of Wildlife Management.
+The North Slope Borough maintains an extensive and multifaceted fish and wildlife research and management group, the Department of Wildlife Management.